 At analysis time, PCA estimates the amount of computation inside a loop.
-You can see this estimate in the Loop Summary (see Section 8.1.4, "Loop Table (l)" in Chapter 9, "The PCA Listing") in the "iteration workload" column.
+You can see this estimate in the Loop Summary (see Chapter 8, "Loop Table (l)") in the "iteration workload" column.
 This estimate is roughly the number of operators plus the number of operands, excluding the loop index.
 The product of the workload in each iteration times the number of iterations is considered to be the amount of work of the loop, and this is the value that is compared with the -minconcurrent value.
 If the loop bounds are constant and the estimated amount of work is greater than the -minconcurrent value, PCA generates concurrent code for the loop.
 Otherwise, it leaves the loop serial.
 However, if the for loop bounds are not known at compilation time, PCA generates an if expression in the parallel pragma.
 The compiler interprets this expression as a request to generate two loops, one concurrentized and one left serial, which are checked at runtime to decide whether or not to execute the loop in parallel.